-Welcome our new School Resource Officers, Caledonia PD Officers Michael Burnside and Stephanie Schroeder
+Meet our School Resource Officers, Caledonia PD Officers Michael Burnside and Stephanie Schroeder

 Cal-Mum Central School is pleased to introduce our two new School Resource Officers.
 SRO Michael Burnside will be on campus Mondays and Wednesday through Friday.
 SRO Stephanie Schroeder will be here on Tuesdays.